Express Entry is a method of managing applications in a number of existing economic immigration programs:

 Express Entry is designed to create an inventory of high-quality candidates who employers in Canada will be able to consider when they cannot find Canadians or permanent residents to fill job vacancies.

-Employers in Canada must first make every effort to try and find a Canadian or permanent resident to fill vacant job opportunities.
+Employers in Canada must first make every effort to find a Canadian or permanent resident to fill vacant job opportunities.
 Eligible employers who cannot find a Canadian or permanent resident for a permanent job will be able to consider candidates from the pool who meet their needs.

 To be eligible to enter the pool, Express Entry candidates must have skilled work experience in a National Occupational Code (NOC) 0, A or B occupation.
 Jobs offered to candidates in the pool must be in one of these categories.